 - Best Bakery Lunch: Toronto loves its tarts, croissants, and dainty desserts: The number of fine bakery-cafes is proof.
 A favorite is the pioneering Patachou, which brought true French pastries to the city back in the day and arguably still makes the best croissant in town.
 Woodlot also serves (daytime only) fine coffee and excellent pastries; there's a daily selection of savory and sweet croissants and exquisite individual quiches.

-- Best Hotel Restaurant: Dining at TOCA by Tom Brodi at the new Ritz Carlton is a treat.
+- Best Hotel Restaurant: Dining at TOCA at the Ritz Carlton is a treat.
 The Canadian-themed dishes are crafted with care, and the service is refreshingly un-institutional.
 Lai Wah Heen, in the Metropolitan Hotel, is a longstanding favorite for Peking duck, great dim sum, and an impressive menu of mostly Cantonese specialties.

 - Best for Families: Grano is an Italian restaurant that knows how to treat the ragazzini.
 Simple pastas, delicious breads and sweets, good salads, and the lively, warm atmosphere combine to make it feel like you're visiting family.
 Mangia e Bevi, in the Distillery District, is equally welcoming, with good pastas, pizzas, and salads -- and a tolerant approach to little ones and their restless ways.

-- Best Japanese: There are plenty of good sushi spots and Japanese restaurants to choose from, but there's little doubt of the fun and fine food to be had at the chaotic Guu Izakaya, with its great selection of small-plate dishes served in a pub-like atmosphere.
-A second location on Bloor Street West, which opened in spring 2011 under the name Guu Sakabar, is helping to lessen the notoriously long lines for the many Guu fans.
+- Best Japanese: There are plenty of good sushi spots and Japanese restaurants to choose from, but there's little doubt of the fun and fine food to be had at Guu Izakaya with its great selection of small-plate dishes served in a pub-like atmosphere.
+A now separately-owned spin-off called Kinka Izakaya, is an alternative for the many Guu fans.